-New Moon Jewellery George's Street Arcade, 28 Drury St. Dublin 2 Tel: +353 1 6711154 Web: www.newmoon.ie Email: info@newmoon.ie SHOPPING the historic George's Street Arcade with friendly and knowledgeable staff on hand.
+New Moon Jewellery George's Street Arcade, 28 Drury St. Dublin 2 Tel: +353 1 6711154 Web: www.newmoon.ie Email: info@newmoon.ie F New Moon Jewellery on newmoonjewellerydublin shops, makes it well worth a visit.

-Powerscourt Centre located on South William Street is a specialty shopping centre that offers a mixture of restaurants, art, antiques and fashion.
-In 1774 Richard Wingfield 3rd Viscount Powerscourt and his wife Lady Amelia moved into number 59 South William Street.
-The Townhouse with its history and shops, makes it well worth a visit.
 Open seven days a week.
 Powerscourt Centre is also home to the Design Centre, founded over 20 years ago.
 It became a forum for up and coming and established designers to showcase their clothing.
 George's Street Arcade offers old world charm in this Victorian shopping mall that was Dublin's first shopping centre.
 This lively indoor market offers an abundance of charming shops and stalls in a unique bohemian atmosphere and is perfect for some exotic gift options.
 An eclectic and also unique shopping experience in the heart of Dublin city.
 Located on Dawson Street and full of small, stylish shops, Royal Hibernian Way is a must see.
 The Great Irish Shopping Experience can also be discovered on Nassau Street opposite Trinity College, where you will find House of Ireland and Kilkenny Design.
 Kilkenny Design is famous for promoting local makers and designers for over 50 years - located just opposite Trinity College this is a must see while in Dublin.
 Discover the best of Irish design including Waterford, pottery, linen, jewellery, fashion, accessories, souvenirs and more.
 You are sure to find the perfect gift at Kilkenny.
-Overseas visitors can avail of shipping promotions, tax free & a complimentary gift-wrapping service.
+Overseas visitors can avail of shipping promotions, tax free & a complimentary giftwrapping service.
 Upstairs is the fabulous Kilkenny Café - delicious homemade delights served daily!
 The Sweater Shop stores are Irish owned since 1987 and this family run business is proud to provide a vast selection of quality Irish Knitwear such as Aran sweaters and cardigans at the best prices, as well as accessories, gifts and kiddies Aran sweaters.
-In their stores you will find a large selection of COMMERCIAL FEATURE The ILAC Centre, located in the heart of Dublin's premier shopping precinct on the north side of the River Liffey, is home to over 70 stores including well-known names such as TKMaxx,
+In their stores you will find a large selection of Irish Aran knitwear to suit all tastes as well as soft cashmere and merino knitwear.
+Their Store in Thomas Street carries a large section of knitwear and also brands such as Official Guinness Merchandise, Trinity College, Mucros Weavers and much more.
+Muji on Chatham Street opened its doors in 2002.
+It is a Japanese store selling stylish furniture and an array of COMMERCIAL FEATURE The ILAC Centre, located in the heart of Dublin's premier shopping precinct on the north side of the River Liffey, is home to over 70 stores including well-known names such as TKMaxx,